 Over the years, she becomes more self-assured and confident and a great partner as I make a few more rungs up the ladder.
 While I am proud of how she has blossomed, still something is missing: College.
 With two kids in college, it is time for Momma to go.
 She does.
 And succeeds.
 After 25 years away from the schoolbooks, she gets a nursing degree, becomes a registered nurse and enjoys her own career at Delta Air Lines.
 No more walking in my shadow.

 Now, here we are at the December of our lives.
 It has been quite a trip.
 Disagreements.
 Apologies.
 Bills to pay.
 Car pools.
 PTA meetings.
 Ballgames.
 Two wonderful children and their mates.
 Grandchildren.
 Great-grandchildren.
 Great experiences.
 Great friends.
 The stultifying tragedy of losing a grandson.
 Surviving serious illnesses and aching joints.
 Today, there is the occasional need for a walking cane.
 A husband who can’t seem to retire.
 A sometime fuzzy memory.
 But we’ve made it.
 Together.

 This is my Valentine story.
-It began with a high school dance a long time ago.
+It began with a high school prom a long time ago.
 It endures to this day.
 Love has no end.